myersm0/deep-littre/README.md

 ### Validation

 ```
-julia scripts/validate_lex0.jl data/littre.tei.xml
+julia scripts/validate_lex0.jl data/output/littre.tei.xml
 ```

-Reports whole-document validity plus per-entry results and ranked error signatures; `--baseline` writes the committed starting-line report and `--gate N` enforces a no-regression floor in CI.
-Per-signature counts, not the whole-document error total, are the trustworthy progress metric (a resynchronizing validator reveals later errors as earlier ones clear).
+Validates the document as a whole, then each entry in isolation, reporting per-entry results and ranked error signatures.
+Any document-level error fails the run on its own, since the release criterion is whole-document validity and the per-entry pass cannot see the header. `--gate N` additionally caps invalid entries at a no-regression floor, and `--baseline` writes the committed report, which records the totals, the ranked signatures, any document-level errors, and the id of every invalid entry.
+Per-signature counts, not the whole-document error total, are the trustworthy progress metric while errors remain (a resynchronizing validator reveals later errors as earlier ones clear).

 ### Tests

-Tests are tiered: unit tests are hermetic and corpus-free; integration tests need source data and a build; validation tests need the built corpus plus `jing` (including the schema probe and the golden-entry fixtures).
-Run the unit tier with `julia --project=. -e 'using Pkg; Pkg.test()'`; see `test/` for the tier layout.
+`julia --project=. -e 'using Pkg; Pkg.test()'` runs the suite, which is hermetic: it needs no source data and no build, since the routing tables and the adjudication table it reads are committed.
+Schema validation is separate and needs `jing`: `julia --project=. scripts/validate_probe.jl` checks the probe's verdicts against `test/probe_expected.tsv`, and `scripts/validate_lex0.jl` needs a built corpus.
+Both run in CI.

 ## Repository structure

 ```
 deep-littre/
 ├── Project.toml
+├── .github/workflows/          CI (tests, probe) and release
 ├── src/
 │   ├── DeepLittre.jl           Module root, using/include/export
 │   ├── model.jl                Type definitions (traits, structs, enums)